Lensovet

-Leningrad City Soviet (in short Lensovet) (Ленинградский городской Совет, Ленсовет) was the city legislature of Saint Petersburg (then called Leningrad) during the Soviet period.
+Leningrad City Soviet (in short Lensovet; Ленинградский городской Совет, Ленсовет) was the city legislature of Leningrad, Soviet Union.

 History

-The Leningrad Soviet traces its history back to the Petrograd Soviet of Workers' and Soldiers' Deputies, which was formed on February 27, 1917, during the February Revolution as an organ of revolutionary power.
+The Leningrad Soviet traces its history back to the Petrograd Soviet of Workers' and Soldiers' Deputies, which was formed on 27 February 1917, during the February Revolution as an organ of revolutionary power.

-On August 2, 1920, the 10th Congress of Soviets of the Petrograd Province decided to merge the executive committee of the Petrograd Soviet and the provincial executive committee.
+On 2 August 1920, the 10th Congress of Soviets of the Petrograd Province decided to merge the executive committee of the Petrograd Soviet and the provincial executive committee.
 The Petrograd Soviet continued its work as the supreme organ of power in the city.
 The supreme organ of executive power in both the city and the province was the provincial executive committee, which was subordinate to the Petrograd Soviet in the period between provincial congresses of Soviets.

-By the decision of the Second All-Union Congress of Soviets of January 26, 1924, Petrograd was renamed Leningrad, and the Petrograd Soviet became known as the Leningrad Soviet of Workers', Peasants', and Red Army Deputies (Lensovet).
+By the decision of the Second All-Union Congress of Soviets of 26 January 1924, Petrograd was renamed Leningrad, and the Petrograd Soviet became known as the Leningrad Soviet of Workers', Peasants', and Red Army Deputies (Lensovet).

-According to the resolution of the All-Russian Central Executive Committee and the Council of People's Commissars of the RSFSR "On the Formation of the Leningrad Region" of August 1, 1927, the Leningrad Governorate was liquidated, the provincial executive committee transferred its functions to the regional executive committee, to which the presidium of the Leningrad City Council was subordinate.
+According to the resolution of the All-Russian Central Executive Committee and the Council of People's Commissars of the Russian SFSR "On the Formation of the Leningrad Region" of 1 August 1927, the Leningrad Governorate was liquidated, the provincial executive committee transferred its functions to the regional executive committee, to which the presidium of the Leningrad City Council was subordinate.

-In accordance with the resolution of the Central Committee of the All-Union Communist Party (Bolsheviks) and the Council of People's Commissars of the Soviet Union of December 3, 1931, Leningrad was allocated as an independent administrative and economic center with its own budget.
+In accordance with the resolution of the Central Committee of the All-Union Communist Party (Bolsheviks) and the Council of People's Commissars of the Soviet Union of 3 December 1931, Leningrad was allocated as an independent administrative and economic center with its own budget.

-In December 1939, elections to the city council were held in accordance with the 1936 Constitution of the Soviet Union, adopted on December 5, 1936.
+In December 1939, elections to the city council were held in accordance with the 1936 Constitution of the Soviet Union, adopted on 5 December 1936.
 After the elections, the Lensoviet became known as the Leningrad City Council of Workers' Deputies (Lengorsovet).

 With the beginning of the Great Patriotic War, it was effectively subordinated to the Military Council of the Leningrad Front, and was engaged in organizing defensive construction on the approaches to Leningrad, converting industry to weapons production, etc. In the spring of 1942, the Leningrad City Council organized the sanitary cleanup of the city after the first winter of the siege.

 In May 1944, the Leningrad City Council session adopted a plan for the restoration of the municipal economy.
 In the second half of the 1940s - early 1950s, the main efforts of the Leningrad City Council were focused on the restoration of the city.